 Type 2 diabetes, a deadly global epidemic particularly prevalent in the affluent nations of the Gulf, is the unhealthy downside of good times.
 There is no cure for it.
 The trick is to prevent it taking hold in the first place or at least to mitigate its impact by making lifestyle changes.
 But eating less and more healthily, losing weight and embracing exercise are much easier said than done.
-Now imagine what might happen if someone came along and suggested that something in the air, rather than something in our lifestyles, was to blame for a significant proportion of all cases.
+Now imagine what might happen if someone came along and suggested that something in the air such as pollution, rather than something in our lifestyles, was to blame for a significant proportion of all diabetes cases.

 That’s the thrust of a paper published in The Lancet journal, Planetary Health, in which epidemiologists working for the US Department of Veterans Affairs claim that in 2016, 3.2 million global cases of diabetes, and 206,105 deaths from the disease, were directly attributable not to obesity and a lack of exercise, but to local levels of a form of air pollution known as PM2·5.